 Overhead side lockers and above cab

-LED Lighting throughout, keeps energy usage down.
+LED Lighting throughout, keeps energy

 2 x 100amp hour batteries